gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 ### Bayes filter

-Bayes filters are a probabilistic tool for estimating the state of dynamic systems.
-In the case of our Duckiebot, given a stream of observation (in this case the camera image) we compute a measurement likelihood matrix with a histogram filter.
-This enable us to calculate an initial belief.
-Then, we project the belief of the previous time step to the current time step.
-We can do this in the following way:
+As explained in the lecture, the Duckiebot estimates its pose with a Bayes filter.
+In order to update the belief matrix a measure_m

-belief (t+1) = belief(t) * measurement_likelihood(t)
+_likelihood matrix is computed.
+The measurement_likelihood matrix belief (t+1) = belief(t) * measurement_likelihood(t)

 From the belief, we then extract the pose d and angle phi with the highest probability.